wsun/abstracts/README.md

 - [tips](http://stackoverflow.com/questions/2380394/simple-implementation-of-n-gram-tf-idf-and-cosine-similarity-in-python?rq=1)

 ### Setup (on Mac)
-- You may be able to just complete the virtualenv and pip installation, unzip the final folder, and then run the below command (and test with `yolk`); make sure you're in the git repo directory
+- You may be able to just complete the virtualenv and pip installation, unzip `final.zip`, and then run the below command (and test with `yolk`); make sure you're in the git repo directory

         source final/bin/activate
         yolk -l